 - Chennai comes from the name Chennappanaikan, the father of the Nayaks who sold the land to British.
 Madras was earlier known as Chennapattinam but was later renamed as Chennai by Karunanidhi Government in 1997.

 - However, there are some controversies attached to the exact date.
-But this does not mar the celebrations because when hearts meet and sing in synchronization, when harmony and love become the underlying reasons for celebrations, when languages and region bind brethren, where is the space for disharmony?
-When time stands still to celebrate, how would dates matter?
+But this does not mar the celebrations because when hearts meet and sing in synchronization, when harmony and love become the underlying reasons for celebrations, when languages and region bind brethren, where is the space for disharmony.

 It has catapulted from Madras to Chennai and has gained more vibrancy and colour, better living conditions for people. more opportunities and a city where dreams have come true.
 So, Chennai!
 Are you ready for the 'big Birthday bash' of the first city of modern India.